gbLw1/gbLw1/README.md

 - 🌐 Developing some web applications for a startup
 - 🎓 Learning new programming languages and technologies
-- 🤖 Building a robot to help me with my daily tasks
+- 🤖 Building robots to help me with my daily tasks
+- 📚 Improving my knowledge in microservices

 #### Certifications: